ErjanGavalji/linode-luks-pv-recreation-error/Readme.md

 # Linode/Akamain Luks PV Recreation Error Demo

+Demonstrates the inability to re-mount a pv at Linode LKE once it has been unattached.

+For simplicity, the `all-steps.sh` script uses time-based waiting for the k8s objects to initialize.

-1. Create the namespaces: 1.1.
+## Create the namespaces

+### Yaml file

 Create a yaml file, named `namespaces.yml` with the content of:

 ```
 kind: Namespace